 Example : “I’ve never thought about that before…” or “That’s an interesting question…”

-9. Practise fluency and accuracy separately
+Tip 8.
+Practise fluency and accuracy separately

-10. When preparing for the exam, practise speaking with native and non-native speakers
+Tip 9.
+Practise speaking with native and non-native speakers

+Learn new vocabulary and phrases for your exam.
 Learn to use them in context, adapt them, master them and they will help you – but only if used correctly.